 Service Area:Juticalpa is a mid-sized city located in the department of Olancho in central Honduras.
 It is roughly a 3-hour drive from the capital, Tegucigalpa.
 Largely an agricultural area, Juticalpa suffers from underdevelopment and poverty.

 Service Length:Volunteers: Dates of Service: Our volunteers commit to serve approximately five months with potential to extend.
-Terms of service are Early January - Mid May, Late April - Late August, and Mid August - Mid December.
+Upcoming terms of service are January 2 - June 3, 2019 and August 4 - December 15, 2019.
 Mission Team: 7-10 days

 Requirements:Volunteers: Two years of post-high school work, education, or other experience; Experience working with children; Experience traveling or living in Latin America and/or developing countries; Basic knowledge of Spanish language; Ability to live in basic living conditions; Willingness to participate in community activities; Willingness to live in accordance with Christian values and to attend religious retreats and Catholic mass Mission Teams must have a team leader to work with our Mission Team Coordinator in preparation of their trip.
 Groups can customize their experience to participate in various capacities, including medical missions, construction projects, and/or social service initiatives.